-Discovering Our Way
+Discovering Our Way Special Needs Program

-Discovering Our Way is a new program is designed for families with both mainstream and special needs children and adults to enjoy the museum in a safe, supportive environment.
 Tours are led by Christine Jewell, Fairfield Museum’s director of education, and Bonita Lee, special needs practitioner.
 Christine Jewell has more than 10 years of experience developing and implementing museum education programs in the arts, history and culture for adults, families and children.
 Bonita Lee, a CT certified special education teacher, is a specialist in private practice who teaches children and adults with a broad range of disabilities.

 If you are a teacher or staff from a service organization interested in our special needs programs, please contact Christine Jewell, Director of Education at 203-259-1598.